vlime/vlime/README.md

 Issues and pull requests are welcome.
 Please feel free to contact me at l04m33(at)gmail.com if you have any suggestions for improving Vlime.

+See `:help vlime-tests` for a how-to on setting up and running the tests for development.